DaCassi/CHEAPOverlay/README.md

 ## what's not supported

 EVERY GAMEINPUT DEVICE.
 BASTARD API.
 HEADACHE PRODUCER

-RB3DX.
-Was in the works. proved to be too difficult, may revisit.

 Clone Hero.
 Also just difficult to read from, may revisit.